 When creating assets, the goal is to share them with teams within the organization, and to communicate their value.
 For example, if someone downloads a picture and logs it into an image library, there will be important reasons why that picture is vital to a project.
 Without metadata, those reasons may be lost on everyone else who views it.

-Classification of assets through metadata is how an organization can prompt immediate, nuanced comprehension of data within an entire team.
+Classification of assets is how an organization can prompt immediate, nuanced comprehension of data within an entire team.
 This also benefits administrators who no longer have to guess where assets came from, who delivered them or when they were stored.

 Metadata Organization for an Efficient, Connected Team

-As assets are created within an organization, administrators often scramble to develop systems to keep them cataloged for quick recall.
+As assets are created within an organization, administrators scramble to develop systems to keep them cataloged for quick recall.
 Chances are they only use a portion of the metadata available, such as title or date, to log the files.
 Push beyond outdated filing methods to minimize the time it takes for teams to locate valuable assets.

 With a lot of moving parts within each campaign, metadata management provides a foundation for assets to be accessed more easily through digital searches and to be checked for copyright licensing faster.
 These powerful tools keep projects on-schedule and team members on-task.